 By creating a Custom Audience of free trial or freemium users, you can use Facebook ads to deliver different types of reminders:

 - Share facts and numbers about your product’s benefits.

 - Use convincing messages to overcome people’s objections.

-Tip: In addition to free trial users, you can retarget people who had a free trial in the past, but didn’t convert.
+Tip: In addition to free trial users, you can retarget people who already had a free trial but didn’t convert.